luiserrador/ML_3D_Unet/README.md

                                  depth=4)
 ```

 The difference between these two methods is that *create_unet3d* will return a model with all the Tensorflow layers that compose the U-Net, while the *create_unet3d_class* will return a model with only 1 layer, which contains the U-Net structure.
+For more examples, visit [examples](https://github.com/luiserrador/ml/blob/master/examples).